maratai/craftery/fiber_arts/spinning_wheels.md

 I admit I long for one really nice Saxony wheel in my collection too, but right now I'm mostly in castle wheels or the more niche travel/folding wheels.

+I'd absolutely try a Jensen spinning wheel if I had the opportunity, but this is unlikely at this point.

 ## Carson Cooper accelerated wheel
 I covet an [Emily accelerated wheel](https://www.ztwist.com/) but doubt I will ever be able to afford one ($5,000+ USD), or even see one in person!